JnyJny/pyliter/README.rst

 ::

    $ pyliter --help

    Usage: pyliter [OPTIONS] [INPUT_FILE] [OUTPUT_FILE]

      Python syntax highlighting

-     Performs Python syntax highlighting on code found in INPUT_FILE and writes ANSI escape code annotated source to OUTPUT_FILE.
-The display attributes of various code elements can be styled by supplying a YAML file.
-Use the --dump-style option to view the default style.
+     Performs Python syntax highlighting on code found in INPUT_FILE and writes color annotated text in PNG format to OUTPUT_FILE.

+     Display attributes of various code elements can be styled by supplying a YAML file

    Options:
+     -l, --start-line INTEGER  line to begin displaying -n, --line-count INTEGER  number of lines to display -p, --preview
-     -s, --style-file PATH
+     -s, --style-name TEXT
-     -S, --dump-style
+     --list-styles
+     --version                 Show the version and exit.
      --help                    Show this message and exit.

 Example